niclasclassen/docker-elasticsearch-starter/README.md

 docker exec -it elasticsearch bin/elasticsearch-create-enrollment-token -s kibana
 ```
 3. Search for "verification code" in your docker console and enter it into the Kibana window:
+4. Enter "elastic" as username and "mysecurepassword" as password
-4. You should now be able to access Kibana.
+5. You should now be able to access Kibana.

 ## Troubleshooting